 About Ontario Lung Association:

-This charity report is an update that is being reviewed by the Ontario Lung Association.
-Changes and edits may be forthcoming.
+This charity report is an update that is currently being reviewed by Ontario Lung Association.
+Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending March